RLS Best Practices for Data Sources and Workbooks

-Row Level Security (RLS) in Tableau refers to restricting the rows of data a certain user can see in a workbook.
-This differs from Tableau permissions, which are used to control access to content and feature functionality.
-For example, permissions control whether a user can comment on a workbook, while Row Level Security allows two users viewing the same dashboard to see only the data they are allowed to see.
+Row-level security (RLS) in Tableau restricts the rows of data a certain user can see in a workbook.
+This differs from Tableau permissions, which control access to content and feature functionality.
+For example, permissions control whether a user can comment on or edit a workbook, while row-level security enables two users viewing the same dashboard to see only the data each user is allowed to see.

-For live connections and multi-table extracts, the basic Row Level Security workflow is:
+For live connections and multi-table extracts, the basic RLS workflow is:

-- The user is identified by logging into Tableau Server or Tableau Online
+- The user is identified by logging into Tableau Server or Tableau Cloud

 - This requires a distinct username per user and secure single sign-on (SSO)

-- Active Directory, LDAP, or the Tableau Server REST API can be used to synchronize usernames and establish permissions
+- Active Directory, LDAP, or the Tableau REST API can be used to synchronize user names and establish permissions

 - The set of data entitlements for the user is retrieved from all possible data entitlements